Apostolic Succession

 Many churches serve Christ with love and grace, even if they don’t follow this structure — but for us, it remains an essential part of how we understand valid sacramental life.

-Yes — gently, but clearly.
-In Catholic theology (which we share), sacraments like the Eucharist and ordination require valid apostolic succession to be considered fully sacramental in nature.
+Yes — gently.
+In catholic theology (which we share), sacraments like the Eucharist and ordination require valid apostolic succession to be considered fully sacramental in nature.
 That doesn’t mean God can’t work elsewhere — only that we believe sacramental grace depends on continuity in both form and authority.

 We hold this with conviction, but not with condemnation.